-On the other hand, a handyman also needs to know his limits in terms of skill, knowledge and available tools.
-When an aspect of a job, or indeed a whole project, is beyond his abilities and available equipment the handyman will say so and recommend bringing in a specialist.
+On the other hand, a handyman also needs to know his limits in terms of skills, knowledge and available tools.
+When an aspect of a job, or indeed a whole project, is beyond his abilities and available equipment then the handyman will say so and recommend bringing in a specialist.

 This is the approach I take to my work as a handyman.
 My skills cover the following areas:

 See some examples of my work below, then please call me on 0771 358 5954 or email firstname.lastname@example.org to discuss your job.
 If the project requires painting and decorating then my partner, Venetia, who is City and Guilds qualified works alongside me.
 For only painting and decorating please contact her directly on 0781 464 8339.

 Just a few examples of work